nicoforteza/web/README.md

 # Nico's Homepage

-You can check my [personal webpage]
+This is the repo of my [personal webpage](https://nicoforteza.github.io/web/)

 ## Stack